Archaeology of Interior Alaska

 Dates: July 20-31, 2015

 Experience Alaskan archaeology from the field to the museum!
-This module will immerse students in the world of professional archaeology through field and laboratory based activities, with the intention of introducing them to potential career paths in archaeology and museum studies.
-Investigations in 2014 will either focus on the Historic Chena town site or the Prehistoric Simpson site, both located along the Tanana River, Alaska (near the Rosie Creek subdivision).
-Both sites have the potential to provide a great deal of information concerning the ways humans lived in the Fairbanks area.
+This module will immerse students in the world of professional archaeology through field and lab based activities, with the intention of introducing them to potential career paths in archaeology and museum studies.
+Investigations will focus on the famous Teklanika West archaeological site in Denali National Park and Preserve.
+This ice age site has the potential to provide a great amount of information regarding the ways humans lived during the last 13,000 years!